 In addition to the existing officer remuneration and bonuses, as of September 2016, our company introduced a performance-based stock compensation plan using trusts for our directors and corporate officers (excluding outside directors and those who do not reside in Japan) with a goal to further enhance the motivation of officers to contribute to the improvement of our company's corporate value and shareholder value over the mid to long-term.
 This is an incentive system which uses part of the existing basic remuneration as funds for share-based remuneration and grants, varying numbers of our company's shares depending on the recipient's position and level of attainment of performance goals.
 We have already finished three business years, the period required for the first evaluation.
-Upon approval at the annual shareholder meeting in June 2019, we change the evaluation period to five business years and continue this system.
-At the end of each fiscal year and at the end of the period for evaluation, we will evaluate performance based on indicators such as net sales, operating income and return on equity (ROE).
+Upon approval at the annual shareholder meeting in June 2019, we initiated a new evaluation period system of five business years.
+This evaluation period is the same length as the mid-term business plan, and KPIs are business targets set in the business plan.
+In particular, we evaluate performance based on indicators such as net sales, operating income and return on equity (ROE) at the end of each fiscal year and at the end of the evaluation period.